378 Holmia

 378 Holmia is a stony asteroid located in the main asteroid belt.
-It was discovered by Auguste Charlois on 6 December 1893, in Nice.
+It was discovered on 6 December 1893 by French astronomer Auguste Charlois at Nice Observatory.
 Its name comes from the Holmia, the Latin name for Stockholm, the capital of Sweden.
 It is irregular in shape and 27.831 km in diameter, rotating once every 4.44 hours.

 Discovery and naming

-Holmia was discovered by astronomer Auguste Charlois on 6 December 1893 at Nice Observatory.
+Holmia was discovered by French astronomer Auguste Charlois on 6 December 1893 at Nice Observatory.
 It was given the provisional designation and assigned the number (378), and its discovery was announced in the journal Astronomische Nachrichten on 13 December.
 The asteroid is named after the Latin form of Sweden's capital, Stockholm—Holmia.
 This etymology is shared with element 67, holmium.